GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 .. _whatisgamspy:

 ***************
-What is GamsPy?
+What is GAMSPy?
 ***************

-GamsPy is a mathematical optimization package that combines the power of high performance GAMS execution system and flexible Python language.
+GAMSPy is a mathematical optimization package that combines the power of high performance GAMS execution system and flexible Python language.
 It is a Python library that provides GAMS symbols (`Set`, `Alias`, `Parameter`, `Variable`, and `Equation`) to compose mathematical models, a math package, and various utility functions.

-Symbols are at the heart of the GamsPy package.
+Symbols are at the heart of the GAMSPy package.
 Each symbol is associated with a `Container`.
-There are several important differences between GamsPy symbols and the standard Python objects:
+There are several important differences between GAMSPy symbols and the standard Python objects:

-- GamsPy arrays have a fixed size at creation, unlike Python lists (which can grow dynamically).
+- GAMSPy arrays have a fixed size at creation, unlike Python lists (which can grow dynamically).
 Changing the size of an `ndarray` will create a new array and delete the original.

-- The elements in a GamsPy array are all required to be of the same data type, and thus will be the same size in memory.
-The exception: one can have arrays of (Python, including GamsPy) objects, thereby allowing for arrays of different sized elements.
+- The elements in a GAMSPy array are all required to be of the same data type, and thus will be the same size in memory.
+The exception: one can have arrays of (Python, including GAMSPy) objects, thereby allowing for arrays of different sized elements.

-- GamsPy arrays facilitate advanced mathematical and other types of operations on large numbers of data.
+- GAMSPy arrays facilitate advanced mathematical and other types of operations on large numbers of data.
 Typically, such operations are executed more efficiently and with less code than is possible using Python's built-in sequences.

-- A growing plethora of scientific and mathematical Python-based packages are using GamsPy arrays; though these typically support Python-sequence input, they convert such input to GamsPy arrays prior to processing, and they often output GamsPy arrays.
-In other words, in order to efficiently use much (perhaps even most) of today's scientific/mathematical Python-based software, just knowing how to use Python's built-in sequence types is insufficient - one also needs to know how to use GamsPy arrays.
+- A growing plethora of scientific and mathematical Python-based packages are using GAMSPy arrays; though these typically support Python-sequence input, they convert such input to GAMSPy arrays prior to processing, and they often output GAMSPy arrays.
+In other words, in order to efficiently use much (perhaps even most) of today's scientific/mathematical Python-based software, just knowing how to use Python's built-in sequence types is insufficient - one also needs to know how to use GAMSPy arrays.

 The points about sequence size and speed are particularly important in scientific computing.
 As a simple example, consider the case of